 Equipment: no equipment is available for hire, you will only need climbing shoes and some chalk.

-# 2= Richard Bozon Sports Centre
+# 3 Richard Bozon Sports Centre

 214 Avenue de la Plage, 74400 Chamonix

 The Richard Bozon Sports centre is the famous gym and pool complex which dominates the local sports and fitness training scene in Chamonix.
-Here you will find a well served bouldering room with an array of different access options that could see your bouldering work-out followed by a dip in the Olympic-sized pool.
-To give a rough idea of the size, 20 climbers can comfortably share the space, which is known to get quite hot (so stay hydrated!).
+Here you will find a bouldering room with an array of different access options that could see your bouldering work-out followed by a dip in the Olympic-sized pool.
+To give a rough idea of the size, 20 climbers can comfortably share the space, which is known to get quite hot (so stay hydrated!)

 Equipment: no equipment is available for hire and climbing shoes are compulsory during use.